November 26, 2024 in Audio, Industry | Permalink | Comments (0)

 Finally, at the Sony press conference the swag was an eco-friendly bamboo fiber bag, which feels like silk and is apparently intended to be used (and reused) for grocery shopping.
 Or something.
 When I unpacked it after the show, I noticed that the care tag is unintentionally poetic and hilarious, a sort of bad translation haiku:

 Avi, We want to buy a 37" LCD TV.
-Is there a significant
+Is there a significant difference between 720P and 1080P?

 Yes, there is a significant difference between 720p and 1080p –